jariou/mklotz/original/HomeShop/tenon/Readme.md

-﻿# CMITER
+﻿# TENON
-11/03/04	Something for the woodworkers.
-Compute the blade tilt and miter gauge angles for cutting compound mitered pieces to assemble into a 'polygonal conoid' shape.
-See also POLYCONE, SINE and SINEBAR.
+Calculate the depth-of-cut required to cut a regular polygonal tenon on the end of a cylindrical shaft.